 A few one-off events are in the pipeline, starting with Oktoberfest on October 28th, showcasing traditional German food like speckknodle, schnitzel, and apfel strudel – with music to fit the theme and an invitation to come dressed accordingly, if you happen to have a pair of lederhosen to hand.
-Jessica says her legal training has already come in handy when she started planning the new venture: “It’s working out great!
+Urban Food Fest founder says: “It’s working out great!
 The Fest has flowed from the start, the feedback has been immense and there are lots of other exciting plans for the future too.”

 Hurry, while stocks last!
 Go now, or miss out!
 It’s not hard to work out why pop-up events have an enduring appeal.
-Jessica Tucker, who founded a weekly street food market in East London, agrees: “Knowing its for a limited time only makes it all the more special.
+The founder of a weekly street food market in East London, agrees: “Knowing its for a limited time only makes it all the more special.
 It’s partly because people get bored of the same restaurants and bars, which they’ve frequented a hundred times and want a night out that is fun and very good value.”

 Her Urban Food Fest sets up shop in a Shoreditch carpark, turning this unlikely venue into a gourmet night market with food from around the world.
 “I want each Saturday night to be special and unique”, she says, “so I change the line up of trucks and stalls each week, and have different drinks and cocktails at the bar.”
 Some weeks, there’s a special theme – ranging from Red Hot Chilli Peppers to Oktoberfest and, coming soon, a run of Christmas markets.”

 On those nights, she says “all the stalls serve themed dishes and the venue is decorated to match, so for the Japanese Harajuku Girls & Korean Gangnam Boys night, we had a giant inflatable sumo costume, girls dressed as Manga cartoons and our Korean chefs provided entertainment by doing a dance to “Gangnam Style”.